Japanese Red Cross Tohoku College of Nursing: History

 The Akita branch of the Japanese Red Cross was established in 1896, with a hospital and nurse training school in 1914.
 It was renamed the Akita Red Cross Nursing School in 1976.
 The Japanese Red Cross Junior College of Akita was opened in 1996, but the four-year college was closed in March 1998.
 However, the four-year school reopened in April 2009 as the Japanese Red Cross Akita College of Nursing.
 A graduate program was established in 2011.
+The name was changed to its current name on April 1, 2025.